 Science Calculators

-Practical science and physics-style tools for energy, force, pressure, power, magnetomotive force, magnetic field strength, magnetic flux density, magnetic flux, and technical unit workflows with clear educational assumptions.
+Practical science and chemistry-style tools for dilution, energy, force, pressure, power, magnetomotive force, magnetic field strength, magnetic flux density, magnetic flux, and technical unit workflows with clear educational assumptions.

 Convert joules, watt-hours, calories, BTU, therms, foot-pounds, horsepower hours, and electron-volts with exact factors and formulas.